5 Best HIPAA Compliant Data Storage for Your Medical Record

 Dropbox is a file sharing and syncing service that makes it easy to share your files between computers, smartphones, and other devices.

-While Dropbox is a favorite among average users, they do offer their data storage to healthcare practice through the Business Standard and Business Advanced plans.
+While Dropbox is a favorite among average users, they do offer its data storage to healthcare practice through the Business Standard and Business Advanced plans.

 SpiderOak is a safe and secure cloud backup service.
 They provide unlimited storage, powerful privacy features, and are HIPAA compliant.